HOME

 minefumi

 Thank you for your super fast edition.
-I happy to learn you say “ the coffee had thickened” in the last sentence.
+I am happy to see my composition is almost perfect.

 ★★★★★